 It’s a true story: men lose weight faster than women.
 There are key physiological differences between men and women that play a big role in the ability to lose weight, especially at the beginning of a weight loss program.
 The bottom line is that a male’s biology favors greater and easier weight loss when compared to women.
 Let’s discuss why this happens.

 WOMEN HAVE MORE BODY FAT THAN MEN

 Men and women show significant differences in the amount of body fat and lean tissue they carry, with men carrying more muscle mass and women carrying more fat mass.
 We know that muscle is more metabolically active than fat, meaning that more muscle means a higher resting metabolism.
 Basically, in general, men can burn more calories at rest compared to women.
-Higher levels of testosterone in men play a big role in this difference, since testosterone is necessary for building and maintaining muscle mass.
+Higher levels of testosterone in men play a big role in this difference since testosterone is necessary for building and maintaining muscle mass.
 But, we must consider estrogen as well since estrogen promotes the storage of fat.
-This is because evolutionarily, women need more body fat in order to support reproductive function and a healthy pregnancy.
+This is because evolutionarily, women need more body fat in order to support reproductive function and healthy pregnancy.
 So, fat loss can be more challenging for women because of higher circulating estrogen and less testosterone compared to men.

 MEN "APPEAR" TO LOSE MORE WEIGHT